550 Madison Avenue: Site

 550 Madison Avenue is in the Midtown Manhattan neighborhood of New York City.
 The rectangular land lot is bounded by Madison Avenue to the east, 56th Street to the north, and 55th Street to the south.
-The land lot covers approximately 36,800 ft2, with a frontage of 200 ft on Madison Avenue and 189 ft on both 55th and 56th Streets.
+The lot covers approximately 36,800 ft2, with a frontage of 200 ft on Madison Avenue and 189 ft on both 55th and 56th Streets.
 The building is on the same city block as the Corning Glass Building to the west.
 Other nearby buildings include St. Regis New York and 689 Fifth Avenue to the southwest, the Minnie E. Young House to the south, the New York Friars Club and Park Avenue Tower to the east, 432 Park Avenue to the northeast, 590 Madison Avenue to the north, and Trump Tower and the Tiffany & Co. flagship store to the northwest.

-Prior to 19th-century development, the site had been occupied by a stream.
-The current building directly replaced fifteen smaller structures, including several 4- and 5-story residences dating from the late 19th century.
-These residences had become commercial stores by the middle of the 20th century.
-The stretch of Madison Avenue in Midtown was a prominent retail corridor during the 20th century, but new office buildings were developed on the avenue in the two decades after World War II ended.
-Nevertheless, until the 1970s, the current site of 550 Madison Avenue was described by New York magazine as "unusually human" compared to Midtown's other office developments.
+The site was occupied by a stream before being developed in the 1800s.
+The AT&T Building directly replaced fifteen smaller structures, including several four- and five-story residences dating from the late 19th century, which were converted into commercial stores in the mid-20th century.
+This stretch of Madison Avenue in Midtown was a prominent retail corridor during the 20th century, but new office buildings were developed on the avenue in the two decades after World War II ended.
+The site at 550 Madison Avenue was described by New York magazine as "unusually human" compared to Midtown's other office developments due to the neighborhood's relatively low height.

 Architecture

-550 Madison Avenue, also known as the AT&T Building and later the Sony Tower, was designed by Philip Johnson and John Burgee of Johnson/Burgee.
-Completed in 1984 as the headquarters of telecommunications company AT&T, it subsequently served as the American headquarters of media conglomerate Sony.
+550 Madison Avenue was designed by Philip Johnson and John Burgee of Johnson/Burgee Architects.
 Johnson had been an influential figure in modernist architecture during the late 20th century, having helped design the Seagram Building nearby in the 1950s, but he reverted to more classical motifs for 550 Madison Avenue's design.
-The building was among Johnson and Burgee's most influential works and, according to the New York City Landmarks Preservation Commission (LPC), is considered the world's first postmodern skyscraper.
+The building was among Johnson and Burgee's most influential works and, according to the New York City Landmarks Preservation Commission (LPC), is sometimes described as the world's first postmodern–style skyscraper.
 Alan Ritchie of Johnson/Burgee was named as design manager, while Simmons Architects was the associate architect.

-Numerous engineers and contractors were involved in the building's construction.
-These included structural engineer Leslie E. Robertson of Robertson & Fowler Associates; associate engineer Leroy Callender; foundation engineer Mueser, Rutledge, Johnston & DeSimone; mechanical engineer Cosentini Associates; and interior designer ISD Inc. Frank Briscoe was the construction manager, while William Crow Construction and HRH Construction were the general contractors.
-There were also several material suppliers.
-In constructing the building, AT&T had requested the building use material sourced only from within the United States.
+Engineers and contractors involved in the building's construction included structural engineer Leslie E. Robertson of Robertson & Fowler Associates; associate engineer Leroy Callender; foundation engineer Mueser, Rutledge, Johnston & DeSimone; mechanical engineer Cosentini Associates; and interior designer ISD Inc. Frank Briscoe was the construction manager, while William Crow Construction and HRH Construction were the general contractors.
+550 Madison Avenue's developer, telecommunications firm AT&T Corp., had requested that the building use material obtained exclusively from the United States.